 There are cases where you’re not in the wrong.
 But for some reason, the investigator or the system may not have picked up on it.
 You should bring this up with Amazon if you want the case closed.
 For instance:

 - you used Buy Shipping labels or Amazon delivered the item for you and it was lost.

 - the buyer confirmed the delivery of an expensive item, albeit late or with a presumed flaw, but refuses to return it even if you’re covering return costs and you offered a replacement or a refund.

 If Amazon is not liable for the refund, the next step is to ask the buyer to withdraw the A-Z claim.
-While the claiming process has been streamlined for buyers, the withdrawal process hasn’t.
-Buyers can’t withdraw a claim from their order dashboard anymore.
-So, be ready for some hand-holding
+While the claims process has been streamlined for buyers, the withdrawal process hasn’t.
+But be ready for some hand-holding, because buyers can’t withdraw a claim from their order dashboard.

 When you only have a 2-3 day window to challenge a case, you need to be very persuasive.
 A charm offensive is the only option.
 Explain to buyers that they need to let Amazon know that they’re withdrawing the claim, and that you can’t do it for them.